-Humankind had its earliest origins in Africa.
+There seems to be general agreement among scholars that humankind had its earliest origins in Africa.
 South Africa is rich in fossil evidence of the evolutionary history of the human family, going back several million years.
-From the discovery of the Taung child in 1924 to the latest discoveries of hominid fossils at Sterkfontein caves, recently declared a World Heritage Site, South Africa has been at the forefront of palaeontological research into the origins of humanity.
+From the discovery of the skull of a Taung child in 1924 to the latest discoveries of hominid fossils at Sterkfontein caves, recently declared a World Heritage Site, and the ground-breaking work done at Blombos Cave in the Southern Cape, has put South Africa at the forefront of palaeontological research into the origins of humanity.